Hardwell Castle

 Hardwell Castle or Hardwell Camp is an Iron Age valley fort in the civil parish of Compton Beauchamp in Oxfordshire (previously Berkshire).

 Position

 Like nearby Cherbury Camp, Hardwell Castle is not clearly in a strategic or easily defended position.
 It lies halfway down the scarp slope of the White Horse Hills and is tucked away in a curve, invisible from most angles.
 This particular positioning suggests its builders had a specialist purpose in mind, although exactly what that may have been remains a mystery.

 Description

-The site is surrounded by a double vallum 140 by 180 ft in dimension.
+According to Historic England's scheduling record, the fort encloses an area of roughly 200 sqm, using a combination of rampart banks, ditches and enhanced natural features.
+An 1872 travellers' handbook described the site's double vallum as 140 by 180 ft in dimension (working out to 25200 sqft).
 It is 'multi-vallate', like Cherbury Camp.

 Status

 The site is unexcavated and therefore very little is known about it.
 It is described as a promontory fort by Historic England, and has been a Scheduled Monument since 1958.

 Location

 The site is at in the Vale of White Horse, very close to the small settlements of both Compton Beauchamp and Knighton, 2 mi from Uffington and 1 mi from the hilltop Uffington Castle.